Senior Center & Senior Services

 "GOING PLACES" VAN SERVICE 505-1172

-If you are 60 years of age or older, can get in and out of a van under your own power, and occasionally need transportation, call the Recreation Department for information on the "Going Places" van.
-They take request for transportation every Monday morning for appointments for the rest of the week.
-The cost is $1.00 each way for local appointments and $2.00 each way for Buffalo, Williamsville and Amherst.
-We work on a priority basis - doctor and hospital appointments are scheduled first.
-It can be inconvenient at times in that we may have to pick you up earlier than you want, or you may have to wait a bit for a ride home.
-But if you need us, we will try to be there for you.
+If you are 60 years of age or older, can get in and out of a van under your own power, and occasionally need transportation, call the Parks & Recreation office at 505-1172 for information.
+We take request for transportation every Monday morning for appointments the rest of the week.
+The cost is minimal, a donation of $2.00 each way for appointments in our city and $3.00 each way for Kenmore, Buffalo, Williamsville and Amherst appointments.
+We work on a priority basis - doctor and hospital appointments are first, then banking and grocery shopping.
+This service is made possible by the City of Tonawanda, Erie County Department of Senior Services, and the NYS OFfice for the Aging.

 CURRENT SENIOR CLUB OFFICERS: